Jay Fisher - World Class Knifemaker

 Hello, S. Thanks for writing.

 The price of an art dagger completely depends on the components of the dagger.
 Also, the finish must be considered, and embellishment, tooling, stand, case, or sheath.
 There are a lot of options when one chooses a complete custom knife.
-You can read about these individually on my Custom knife Quote and order page here.
 I can and do work with clients’ designs, but because this entails a lot of drawing, tuning, consideration for geometry, steel types, and general design work, it still requires the design deposit.
 You can read about the details of the design fee here.

 Thank you for your comments about my site.
 The site is complex; it’s a very complex field of artistry that I’m in.
 I’m not worried about the “average person” finding their way through my site, my site is geared toward knife aficionados and professionals, and they are very happy with the content and layout.
 Ah, if this field were only simple enough to have a simple site, with a couple pictures, and about three prices for knives… (smile).